 The Germans, the Forced Laborers, and the War

-In Germany during World War II, forced laborers were exploited on nearly every building site and farm, in every industrial enterprise, and even in private households.
+In Germany during the Second World War, forced laborers were exploited on nearly every building site and farm, in every industrial enterprise, and even in private households.
 Over 20 million men, women, and children were taken to Germany and the occupied territories from all over Europe as “foreign workers,” prisoners of war, and concentration camp inmates to perform forced labor.
+Every German encountered them.

-The exhibition “Forced Labor.
-The Germans, the Forced Laborers, and the War” provides the first comprehensive presentation of the history of forced labor and its ramifications after 1945.
-The historical exhibits and photographs explore the relationship – defined by racism – between Germans and forced laborers, offering insight into its many varying manifestations.
-They also show how forced labor was part of the Nazi regime’s racist social order from the outset: The well-propagated concept of the included – the “Volksgemeinschaft” or people’s community – functioned in tandem with the forced labor of the excluded.
+The exhibition also showed how forced labor was part of the Nazi regime's racist social order from the outset.
+The widely disseminated concept of ethnic insiders – the Volksgemeinschaft, or People’s community – functioned in tandem with the forced labor of the excluded.

 28 September 2010 to 30 January 2011

 Old Building, level 1

 Lindenstraße 9-14, 10969 Berlin See Location on Map